projnanda/projnanda/README.md

 ## 🚀 Project NANDA

-**Project NANDA** is building the foundational infrastructure for an Internet of AI Agents—a system where trillions of AI agents can collaborate, communicate, and transact across organizational boundaries without bottlenecks or security vulnerabilities.
+**Project NANDA** is building the foundational infrastructure for the Agentic Web - a system where trillions of AI agents can collaborate, communicate, and transact across organizational boundaries without bottlenecks or security vulnerabilities.
+NANDA addresses the core challenge: how can billions or even trillions of AI agents discover each other, verify capabilities, and coordinate tasks without creating bottlenecks or security vulnerabilities.
+The project develops both the technical infrastructure (index, protocols, SDKs) and the governance frameworks needed for a responsible, open Agentic Web.

 Created at MIT, NANDA provides the **index**, **protocols**, and **tools** needed to enable this decentralized, protocol-neutral ecosystem.